Mark1626/mark1626.github.com/all_collections/_posts/2020-11-16-480-days-for-open-source.md

 If your project uses Babel or TS and you are using Jest it works out of the box to transform the files before running the tests.
 A common pattern is to use `globalSetup` and `globalTeardown` which do as their name suggests, other than these if you need more control there is the `testEnvironment` module which you can use to add hooks at a more fine grained level.
 However some of these modules don't support using Babel or TS and require you to write in CommonJS.
 These PRs are for adding transform support in a subset of modules

+This should make it easier for TS projects using these modules

 ```js
 // jest.config.js
 module.exports = {